Car Rental in Tashkent (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from Tashkent International Airport for convenience upon arrival, where both international agencies and local companies operate - compare rates through booking platforms as prices vary significantly by season and vehicle type.
+Rent from Tashkent International Airport for convenience upon arrival, where both international agencies and local companies operate - compare rates through booking widgets as prices vary by season and vehicle type.

-Police checkpoints are common throughout the city, and officers may stop drivers for document checks - always carry your driver's license, vehicle registration, and insurance documents.
-Traffic fines are enforced, though enforcement practices may differ from Western standards.
+Traffic police checkpoints are common throughout the city, and officers may stop vehicles for document checks - always carry your driver's license, vehicle registration, and insurance documents.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners